jullienl/jullienl.github.io/_posts/2023-08-22-Configuring-HPE-GreenLake-SSO-SAML-Authentication-with-ADFS.md

 ![]( {{ site.baseurl }}/assets/images/AD-ADFS/AD-GLCP-9.png){:class="body-image-post"}

+> Alternatively, you can retrieve the HPE GreenLake metadata using the [HPECOMCmdlets](https://github.com/jullienl/HPE-COM-PowerShell-Library) PowerShell module with the following command:
+>
+> ```powershell
+> Get-HPEGLWorkspaceSAMLSSODomain -DomainName your_domain_name -DownloadServiceProviderMetadata metadata.xml
+> ```

 > If you configure SAML Federation for more than one workspace, it is not necessary to save this file for each workspace, as only one workspace metadata file is required.

 You should now have a new SAML configuration available on your Authentication page: